natasjaVgestel/natasjaVgestel.github.io/_posts/2019-03-23-day-onehundredten.markdown

 ![Moonlight and landscape](/assets/blog_photos/190323/Moon.jpg)

 P.S.
 I took the left photo through my binoculars!
+You can even see craters!